Looking for some winning herb garden ideas to grow your own with total success?

 9. Sarah Raven’s top herb garden tip

-Recently in her Sarah Raven suggested using cardboard loo rolls to train herbs’ roots when planting a herb cutting.
+Recently in her podcast, Sarah Raven suggested using cardboard loo rolls to train herbs’ roots when planting a herb cutting.
 And this clever cardboard tube trick has more uses.

 10. Attract bees to your herb garden